-The avian groups of greatest conservation significance likely to be impacted by the power lines include the flocking waterbirds near the main wetland hotspots near the Atlantis water treatment works where collision-prone White Pelicans Pelecanus onocrotalus, Fish Eagles Haliaetus vocifer and African Marsh Harriers Circus ranivorus were found at the wetland.
-Resident raptors such as Black Harriers Circus maurus, and African Marsh Harrier are rare collision-prone species within the Koeberg Nature Reserve at the southern end of the line.
-Semi-quantitative assessments of the significance of the impacts to birds found before mitigation a medium score (56) suggesting mitigations are necessary, and after mitigation this could drop to medium-low score of 33.
+The avian groups of greatest conservation significance likely to be impacted by the power lines include the flocking waterbirds near the main wetland hotspots near the Atlantis water treatment works where collision-prone White Pelicans Pelecanus onocrotalus, Fish Eagles Haliaetus vocifer and African Marsh Harriers Circus ranivorus were previously found at the wetland.
+Resident raptors such as Black Harriers Circus maurus, and African Marsh Harrier are rare (but breeding) collision-prone species within the Koeberg Nature Reserve at the southern end of the line.

+Semi-quantitative assessments of the significance of the impacts to birds found before mitigation gave a medium-high score (56) suggesting mitigations are necessary.
+After mitigation this could drop to medium-low score of 33.